jung0522/Jung0522/README.md

 ## 🔭 I'm currently working on

-- part-time job at a board game cafe.
+- [kaka x 9roomthon] I am participating in a Univ union project as a Back-End programmer.

 ## 🌱 I'm currently learning